uber/h3-js/README.md

 coordinates).
 Coordinates are returned as [lat, lng] pairs unless GeoJSON is requested.

+It is the responsibility of the caller to ensure that all hexagons in the set have the same resolution and that the set contains no duplicates.
+Behavior is undefined if duplicates or multiple resolutions are present, and the algorithm may produce unexpected or invalid polygons.

 **Returns**: <code>Array.&lt;Array.&lt;Array.&lt;Array.&lt;number&gt;&gt;&gt;&gt;</code> - MultiPolygon-style output.

 | Param | Type | Description |